VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-db-access/04-deploy-to-openshift.md

 **1. Create the database**

 Since this is your own personal project you need to create a database instance that your application can connect to.
 In a shared environment this would typically be provided for you, that's why we are not deploying this as part of your application.
-It's however very simple to do that in openshift.
+It's however very simple to do that in OpenShift.
 All you need to do is to execute the below command in the console.

-``oc new-app -e POSTGRESQL_USER=luke \
+``oc new-app -e POSTGRESQL_USER=dev \
              -e POSTGRESQL_PASSWORD=secret \
              -e POSTGRESQL_DATABASE=my_data \
              openshift/postgresql-92-centos7 \